-The most important thing about your choice of heating is the comfortable warmth it delivers.
+The most important thing about your choice of gas heating vs electric heat is the comfortable warmth it delivers.

 So, do you choose Reverse Cycle Heating (heat pump) or Gas Heat?

-Comfort plays a key role in how satisfied you will be with your new heater.
+Comfort plays a key role in gas vs electric heat and how satisfied you will be with your new heater.